-WiSP Sports main presenter is veteran sports journalist and broadcaster Chris Stafford, President, CEO & Executive Producer, who leads a team of women from around the world that produce and host over 20 different podcasts reaching a global audience with more than 680 episodes covering all sport and topics.
+WiSP Sports main presenter is veteran sports journalist and broadcaster Chris Stafford, President & CEO, who leads a team of women from around the world that produce and host 25 different podcasts reaching a global audience with more than 680 episodes covering all women’s sports and topics.

 Elizabeth Emery (USA) is a former professional athlete who has been interested and involved in sports since before the passage of Title IX.
 In the ’90s, Elizabeth Emery raced bicycles professionally, traveling all over the country and the world.
 Some fond memories include winning the Tour of Japan with the National Team, watching Rebecca Twigg get fit during the 2-week Ore-Ida Women’s Challenge, and learning to race with CRCA in New York City.
 She is now a visual artist, who, prior to podcasting and with obvious foresight, did a number of projects involving interviews.